 Paintings, books, music – made by algorithms and computers, thanks to artificial intelligence.
-Could AI surpass human creativity?
-International artists and experts in the Arts.21 Talk at the Global Media Forum in Bonn.
+Could AI outshine human creativity?
+International artists and experts join in the Arts.21 talk at DW's Global Media Forum in Bonn.

 In the autumn of 2018, Christie’s became the first auction house to offer a computer-generated painting, which went for a record price.
 What can artificial intelligence do?
 What should it be allowed to do?
 What prejudices are associated with it?
 How do international artists, thinkers and decision-makers see the impact of new technologies?
 Do they think art is in danger?
 A debate about the big issues of the day, with:

 Betelhem Dessie - a star of Ethiopia’s fast-moving IT scene.
 She started her career at the age of nine and now, 10 years later, she is a leading figure in the country.
 She works for iCog Labs, which took part in the development of the humanoid robot Sophia.
 She’s especially interested in getting women fit for the IT sector.

 Markus Gabriel is convinced that humans are more intelligent than machines.
 The German philosopher and bestselling author has said: "Computers are as dumb as bricks: Machines do not 'think'.
 They just execute instructions.”
 In the computer age, philosophy is of central importance for resolving questions of ethics and morality.